codegeekpy/Genai_forge_2026_Devx/README.md

-# Job Application Form with PostgreSQL & Resume Upload
+# Job Application System with AI-Powered Career Recommendations

-A full-stack web application for collecting job applications from candidates with resume upload functionality and OCR text extraction capabilities.
+A full-stack web application for job applications with resume upload, OCR text extraction, and **intelligent career recommendations using RAG (Retrieval-Augmented Generation)**.

 ## Features